-Instruction and data space (I- and D-space) tasks that use more than 95 logical unit numbers (LUNs) and are built with the On-Line Debugging Tool (ODT) suspend task activity.
+Tasks that use more than 95 logical unit numbers (LUNs) and are built with the On-Line Debugging Tool (ODT) suspend task activity.

 Explanation: When tasks are built with ODT, two additional LUNs are included.
 ODT incorrectly uses the first LUN as an event flag number to issue the Queue I/O Request (QIO\$) directive to the terminal.
-If ODT contains a logical unit number that is higher than any of the legal event flag numbers, task activity is suspended.
+If ODT contains an LUN that is higher than any of the legal event flag numbers, task activity is suspended.